-The day before the LSAT, many students ask me what they should be thinking about when they walk into the test the next morning.
+Leading up to the LSAT, many students ask me what they should be thinking about when they walk into the test center.
 I always tell them to focus on the following things:

 - Relax.
 Stress is your enemy.
 Stop thinking about specific LSAT concepts—you've prepared enough at this point.
 Think instead about overall success, and visualize scoring well.